 The application of circles includes but is not limited to the following:

-- conflict transformation circles bringing parties together to capture the creative energy of conflict that promotes consensus and accountability
+- conflict transformation circles bring parties together to capture the creative energy of conflict that promotes growth and accountability

-- reconciliation circles that address empathy, accountability, forgiveness, redemption (freedom from harm) and restitution
+- reconciliation circles that address empathy, accountability, redemption (freedom from harm), and restitution

 - re-integration circles to reunite an individual with family, co-workers, or community members after a breach in relationship has occurred (this circle might also include a reconciliation circle process as well)